Why writing guidelines are essential

 People don’t just want to know that a certain product will change their lives, they also want to know how — and good business writing always explains that.
 Make sure you’re giving them the information they’re looking for.
 This is an opportunity to reference a great customer story or case study that underlines the point you’re trying to make.

-5. Remember the intent of the writing
+5. Keep the intent of your writing in mind

-6. Embrace informality (when appropriate)
+6. Embrace informal language (when appropriate)

 You want to connect with your audience, so avoid using impersonal, stuffy language.
 Write as if you’re talking to the person face-to-face, so address them personally.